 Stepping into revamped Victorian building made a positive first impression.
 From the entrance I peered into the atrium-like Sculpture Court, which has a black and white marble floor.
 Artworks are ranged between the Sculpture Court’s granite pillars.
 Tracey Emin’s neon love poem, For You, is displayed between muscular males in a room that also houses Dame Barbara Hepworth’s Requiem.

 An oval skylight enables natural light to flood into the neoclassical building, which was designed by Alexander Marshall McKenzie and first opened in 1885.
-The story of Aberdeen Art Gallery’s evolution is summarised in Collecting Art, the first of 18 themed galleries displaying items from the city’s expansive permanent collection of fine and decorative arts across the lower two floors.
+Aberdeen Art Gallery’s evolution is summarised in Collecting Art, the first of 18 themed galleries displaying items from the city’s expansive permanent collection of fine and decorative arts across the lower two floors.

 The upper storey also houses a café and a small gallery that celebrates work by local artists.
 A seminar room is wedged between two terraces giving views over central Aberdeen.